 The hole will be between one and two inches, depending on the type of yarn you use.

-If you use chunky yarn, you will need to make a larger hole.
+If you use chunky yarn, make a larger hole.

 You’ll understand when you see the examples below!